Mingyang-Li/moneyapp-api/README.md

 ## 🛫 Sample query & response:
 ### All queries are protected by guards, meaning only authorised users are able to execute the queries (which is me, myself and I)

-### Query grouped income by payment method and calculate sum of income by payment method
+### Query income by payment method and calculate sum of income by payment method
 ```graphql
 # Note: dateEndInc and dateStartInc are optional.
 # When date filters are not provided, the query will return all records`